ktravers/ktravers.github.io/_posts/2017-07-12-debugging-edeliver.md

 title: How My Bash Color Settings Broke edeliver
 ---

 Yep, you read that right.
 My bash color settings broke [edeliver](https://github.com/edeliver/edeliver), the tool my team uses to deploy our Elixir apps.
-Not a great situation... it's kind of hard to ship code if you can't deploy to your staging or production environments.

 Now, anyone who's [tinkered with their `.bash_profile`](http://blog.kate-travers.com/refash-your-bash/) knows there's an infinite number of ways to totally bork your system.
 But this bug was well camouflaged, hiding inside a common, seemingly-benign bash setting I'd had in place for over two and a half years without issue - a bash setting you, too, might have on your machine RIGHT NOW ::dun dun dun::